Home Updated May 8, 2018.

 Tournament seeding will be by AREA ranking as of the start of the tournament.
 The list will be divided in half with the top half playing the second half.
 (Player seeding for those with identical AREA ratings, will be determined by random die rolls.)
 For example, suppose there are 16 players.
 1-8 are the top half, 9-16 are the second half. #1 plays #9, #2 plays #10, etc.

-Round Length: Players will have a nominal three months to complete each round.
+Round Length: Players will have a nominal ten weeks to complete each round.
 The exact end date will be specified at the beginning of each round.

 If your game will not finish on time, please try to come to an agreement with your opponent as to the most likely result by the end date for the round.
 If that's not possible, the game will be adjudicated.
 In that case, please submit complete details of your game (including bid, sides, turn, current position of everything and comments including the amount of time used) by the round deadline for adjudication by the Gamemaster.
 Note that the amount of time used by the players will be a factor in deciding the winner.
 The general guideline is that a player must be considered the favorite by an equal or greater amount than the percentage of time used for the game.
 For example, if a player uses 75% of the time allotted, then they need to be considered at least 75% likely to win from the game position at the end of the round.